 Cherry hand pies are made with a juicy homemade cherry pie filling inside a flaky, golden browned pie crust.
-This is the perfect summer dessert!
+This is the perfect pie recipe for any backyard BBQ, potluck or family gathering!

-These handheld cherry pies are easy to make, freezer friendly and can be fried or baked.
-Homemade cherry pie filling is made with simple ingredients in about 20 minutes.
+This hand pie recipe uses fresh or frozen cherries for the pie filling.
+Hand pies are easy to make, freezer friendly and can be fried or baked.
+Homemade cherry pie filling is made with basic ingredients in about 20 minutes.

-This is truly the best cherry pie recipe for individual desserts for backyard barbecues, picnics, potlucks and summer parties.
+This is truly the best cherry pie recipe for individual desserts for backyard barbecues, picnics, potlucks and family gatherings.
 Cherry pie is one of my favorite pie recipes, so why not make it into a hand pie?!

 Hand pies are individual pies that you can eat with your hands.
 These single-serving pastries, fried or baked with sweet or savory fillings can be traced back to 19th century England.
 Usually made into a meat pie, was a convenient way of having a warm lunch.